gregdrew12/cs1666_organization/management/InfRun.md

 	* Manager: NAME
 	* Goals:
 		1. Advanced terrain work
-			a.
-New terrain types and visualizations of them
+			1. New terrain types and visualizations of them
+				1. Asphalt (Lower friction)
+				2. Sand (Higher friction)
+				3. Water (Buoyancy)
-			b.
-Physics handling of new terrain types
+			2. Physics handling of new terrain types
-		2. Camera tracking to player's x velocity
+		2. Apply camera tracking to player's x velocity
 		3. Smooth bezeir curve implemented into the game's code instead of the simulation scene
 		4. Variable jump with physics - Short press, short jump, long press, higher jump to cap out at some height
 		5. Proper physics implementation of power ups instead of mostly hard coding